• Skip to primary navigation

 • Fiber 2.4g

-What you Need to Make this Low-Carb Breakfast
+What You Need to Make this Low-Carb Breakfast

-• You can use kiwi if it's in season or replace it with a low glycemic fruit.
+• You can use kiwi if it's in season, or replace it with a low glycemic fruit.

 • For a spicy touch, I blended cinnamon sticks with cardamom, then sifted this to get a fine powder.
 This way, the delicious aroma is preserved, and you get all the nutritional benefits of these spices.